diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 2/6-js-arrays.md

 ### Mutating and Non-mutating

-Be aware that some array methods are mutating like the once we did now  and some are non-mutating (we will do them in next lessons).
+**Note to remember :**  Methods that modify the array are called mutating, and the ones that just copy from it and don't change it are called Non-mutating.